FaaizAhmed2004/ARTECH/README.md

 ## License

-This project is proprietary software owned by Arktech5 LLC.
+This project is proprietary software owned by Arktech5 (17402325 CANADA INC.).